 Remember when the single “cool” high school teacher had the idea to have class outside on the school grounds?
 All the kids in the other classes were envious and you almost wished class lasted a little longer because everyone was excited and “into” the actual learning for that day.

-Alternately, another article, “Movement in the Workplace” encourages movement during the work day, yet confirms that work done at computer may be easier and more accurate when performed sitting down.
+Alternately, another article, “Movement in the Workplace” encourages movement during the workday, yet confirms that work done at a computer may be easier and more accurate when performed sitting down.

 One of my clients was working at a desk with a raised monitor and she stood for almost 2 hours while working.
 The majority of the workplace training day was spent sitting during class completing hands-on exercises.

 Could the learning impact be measured on the entire class, if the workshop had been completed while standing, or even sitting in a different area of the building than a traditional workplace technology lab?

 Michel Hobson is one of the most sought-after workplace training leaders in the region.
 Her extensive cross-cultural expertise spans multiple countries and hundreds of companies. | HobsonTraining.com